Yuva Kabaddi Series: UP Falcons edge past Chandigarh Chargers to claim Division 2 title - www.lokmattimes.com

 Yuva Kabaddi Series: UP Falcons edge past Chandigarh Chargers to claim Division 2 title

-Coimbatore, Jan 2 The Division 2 stage of the 11th Yuva Kabaddi Series concluded in spectacular fashion at ...
+Coimbatore (Tamil Nadu) [India], January 2 : The Division 2 stage of the 11th Yuva Kabaddi Series concluded in ...

 The first half belonged entirely to the Chandigarh Chargers, who dominated with a 12-point lead, leaving the Falcons on the backfoot.
 Bablu Singh led the Chargers' charge with seven points, supported by a well-rounded team effort.